-Visiting for an Open Day and want to make the most of being in this beautiful city?
+Visiting for an event and want to make the most of being in this beautiful city?
 Rain or shine, there’s plenty to keep you occupied after getting your fill of what our campuses have to offer.

 Five things to make you feel like a student